To Raise or Not To Raise: The Autonomous Learning Rate Question: Experiments

 \section{Experiments}

 In this section, we test how well ARC can guide training tasks on previously unseen datasets and architectures.
 Specifically, we deploy ARC on two computer vision tasks and one NLP task.
 For each task, we compare ARC against 4 standard LR schedules: Baseline LR (BLR) - in which LR is held constant, one-cycle Cosine Decay (CD), Cyclic Cosine Decay (CCD), and Exponential Decay (ED).
+We also compare against 2 more sophisticated LR approaches: Superconvergence (SC) and SGD+Armijo Stochastic Line Search (SLS).
+For each task we use the same ARC model, invoked once every 3 epochs (which we found to be a good general rule, see Appendix \ref{secA5}).

 When confronted with a new dataset or network architecture, it is unclear \textit{a priori} what an ideal $LR_0$ will be.
 Ideally an LR schedule would therefore be robust against a variety of different $LR_0$s.
 In order to gain a holistic view of the effectiveness of different schedulers, we use 3 different $LR_0$s for each task.
 We selected our maximum $LR_0$ such that larger values risked BLR divergence, and our minimum $LR_0$ such that smaller values led BLR to converge too slowly to be useful.
-Each training configuration is run 5 times in order to compute standard deviations.
-All experiments were implemented in FastEstimator \cite{fastestimator}.
+Each training configuration is run 5 times, with median test metric performance (\emph{e.g.} median test accuracy) being reported.

+SC has its own process for determining which $LR_0$ to use, leveraging an `LR range test' ahead of the primary training.
+We therefore run SC on the $LR_0$ value indicated by the range test for each task (range test results in Appendix \ref{secA3}).

+SLS computes its LR at every step of training, and thus does not take $LR_0$ as a parameter.
+We run it 5 times per task and report the median score in comparison to the other methods for each of their $LR_0$ values.
+We used the official implementation of the SLS optimizer provided by \cite{vaswani2019painless}.